 - Interest rates, while low, are better in the U.S. than almost anywhere else

 This is not to say that it will always be this way, only that if there were a time to act from a position of strength, now might be better than later.
 If a recession were to begin tomorrow, many of these things would change for the worse and we would look back on today as an opportunity to act.

 If we assume today may be better than some point in the future, what would we do differently?
-Much like an elder parent would look back and say, “I wish I had done that with my children in The Good Old Days,” what could be done in your personal finances today to make the most of a good situation?
-Here are some ideas:
+Much like an elder parent would look back and say, “I wish I had done that with my children in The Good Old Days,” what personal finance decisions could be made today to make the most of a good situation?

 - Focus on how you are invested, not on your past returns.
 Understanding your investments is different from knowing whether they have gone up or down.
 If you are up 15% so far this year, you own stock-like risk and that may not be appropriate considering your stage in life.
 Ask yourself if you can handle the downside that goes along with that?
 If the peak of the market is imminent, you are 12 years older than you were when the last recession and significant market drop began.
 If you are concerned about your ability to weather a downturn at this stage in life, now is the time to be proactive.

 You may be feeling that things aren’t so great right now and it may give you anxiety and energy of the wrong variety.
-That’s normal and that’s ok.
-The key is to step back with cool detachment and know that you are empowered to act from a position of strength.
+That’s normal and that’s okay.
+The key is to step back with cool detachment and know that you are empowered to make personal finance decisions from a position of strength.
 Apply that energy proactively so that you can say that in the Good Old Days, you made the most of it.